 - Cotton bags

 These are useful for things like rice, beans, nuts, or veggies.
 Cotton bags are reusable and easy to clean if they get dirty.
-They include a tare weight, and can hold a lot!
+They’re also lightweight, making it a great option if you want to make your traveling zero waste!
+They include a tare weight and can hold a lot.

 - Large reusable bags

 I bring reusable bags everywhere I go so that I don’t have to use plastic bags!
 Even if you aren’t going bulk shopping, it’s still good to use reusable bags to reduce your waste when shopping.

 These heavy duty cloth bags are great for a zero waste lifestyle!
 They aren’t just for grocery shopping either- bring them to the gym, beach, on picnics, or anywhere!

 If you tend to be forgetful like me, or you’re just forming the habit of bringing reusable containers shopping, it’s a good idea to make a zero waste shopping kit to leave in your car.